yutian929/OnlineAnySeg/docs/data_prep.md

 cd playback && make all
 ```

-Step 2: use the executable `playback` to extract a selected sequence:
+Step 2: use the executable `playback` to extract RGB-D frames for a selected sequence:

 Take `005.oni` as example, run the following command (You can modify the output directory as `<OnlineAnySeg_root>/data/SceneNN`):
 ```